Skip to Content

 Even though it’s once again possible to park hop in Disney World, that doesn’t mean it’s still worth the extra cost on your park ticket.

-Now that we’ve been able to experience park hopping in 2023, we think it’s worth the extra cost at this time, though maybe not as much as in the past.
+Now that we’ve been able to experience park hopping in 2024, we think it’s worth the extra cost at this time.
+And it’s ESPECIALLY true after January 9th, 2024 as park hopping is mostly back to normal!

 The biggest reason to consider a park hopper ticket is that park hours right now have increased back to their normal times instead of the reduced schedule we’ve seen since 2020.
 With the Disney theme parks opening earlier and closing later than in recent years, it means that if you buy the Park Hopper add-on, you will have more hours in the day to take advantage of it.